-ChaosSearch object grouping features give administrators more insight and control over how to select and flatten their JSON source files (pre-indexing), with options for specifying the fields to include, exclude, and the structure of the indexed data, either as sequences of horizontal columns or vertical rows, or fields of JSON strings with text-searchable content.
+ChaosSearch object grouping features give administrators more insight and control over how to select and flatten their JSON source files (pre-indexing).

 Chaos Refinery® features help to prepare user-ready views with the valuable columns for querying and analytics.
-Refinery views can also use several transformation options to extract information from the indexed data, such as virtually transforming horizontally flattened arrays into vertically extracted fields for filtering and aggregation, or materializing specific properties within JSON string fields, to create the columns that are valuable for the query and analytics needs of the users.
+Refinery views can also use several transformation options to extract information from the indexed data.

 Another Look at JSON Flex